Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition/README.md

 - Plotly doesn't have well-document on reference making customize dashboard much harder
 - More challenges on the way, but Google, StackOverFlow, Towards Data Science, and GitHub will always be your best friends

-## Tech Blog (In Progress)
-I'm writing a tech blog and will public it on Towards Data Science to elaborate details under the hood.
-So stay tuned!